 Students are required to work with faculty to have a “publishable” paper within 30 credits of admission to the doctoral program.
 This may be their master’s theses and/or master’s papers, where original research is generated or a critical review of research is developed.
 It may also be a collaborative effort, such as publishing a chapter or article with a faculty advisor or other faculty collaborator.

 Counseling Psychology and School Psychology students must complete 9 credits in the Department of Psychology.
-The minor will be optional for students in Learning & Development and Educational Statistics and Measurement, based on consultation with an advisor.
+The minor will be optional for students in Cognitive and Developmental Sciences and Educational Statistics and Measurement, based on consultation with an advisor.

 Doctoral Preliminary Examination